matiaszanolli/devinyl/README.md

            target_file reference_file

 positional arguments:
-    target                The track you want to start from reference             Some reference track to enhance the base sound
+    input                 The track you want to start from reference             Some reference track to enhance the base sound

 optional arguments: